CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/immersiveengineering/blastfurnacefuel.md

         input(Collection<IIngredient>)
         ```

     - `#!groovy int`.
 Sets the time in ticks the recipe takes to process.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         time(int)